GoodNotes/interviews/office-manager.md

-GoodNotes - Take-Home Challenge for Office Manager Roles
+GoodNotes - Take-Home Challenge for Office Administrator Roles
 ===
-Below, you will find a list of cases that Office Manager might be facing on a regular basis.
+Below, you will find a list of cases that Office Administrator might be facing on a regular basis.
 It is meant to be short (<3 hrs) and serve as a way for the team to understand your approach on customer support.

 ### INSTRUCTIONS